 The attorney inquires whether her firm may enter into an engagement agreement with a potential client located in Connecticut who seeks advice on matters pertaining exclusively to the interpretation and application of HIPAA (the Health Insurance Portability and Accountability Act of 1996), a federal statute.
 The inquiring lawyer indicates that if she were to undertake such representation, she would disclose to the client in writing, prior to commencing any representation or giving any advice to the client, that: (1) the attorney is not admitted to practice in Connecticut; (2) the attorney is not authorized to advise the client on any issues of Connecticut law; and (3) the representation will be limited solely to issues of HIPAA compliance.
-The lawyer anticipates that any and all advice given to the client will be provided exclusively by phone, email, or other telecommunications, without the attorney setting foot in Connecticut and without the attorney or anyone at her firm actively soliciting clients in Connecticut.
-The attorney's specific inquiry is whether such activity would run afoul of Connecticut's statutes concerning the unauthorized practice of law ("UPL").
+The lawyer anticipates that any and all advice given to the client will be provided exclusively by phone, email, or other telecommunications, without the attorney setting foot in Connecticut.
+The attorney or anyone at her firm actively soliciting clients in Connecticut's statutes concerning the unauthorized practice of law ("UPL").

-The committee's primary purpose is to as-

-sist lawyers in conforming their conduct to the Rules of Professional Conduct and related court rules.
-Accordingly, the committee construes the inquiry to be whether the proposed representation complies with the Connecticut court rules and Rules of Professional Conduct concerning unauthorized practice, specifically Rule 5.5 (Unauthorized Practice of Law) and Practice Book § 2-44A (Definition of the Practice of Law).1
+The Committee's primary purpose is to assist lawyers in conforming their conduct to the Rules of Professional Conduct and related court rules.
+Accordingly, the Committee construes the inquiry to be whether the proposed representation complies with the Connecticut court rules and Rules of Professional Conduct concerning unauthorized practice, specifically Rule 5.5 (Unauthorized Practice of Law) and Practice Book § 2-44A (Definition of the Practice of Law).1